boblaublaw/a2conway/README.md

-# Conway's Game Of Life written in C for the Apple II
+# Conway's Game Of Life in C for the Apple II
 (an exercise in constrained 8-bit 6502 C programming)

 dependencies: